SomeWeekendReading/someweekendreading.github.io/quotes.md

 "&hellip; [deontology](https://en.wikipedia.org/wiki/Deontology) is just [consequentialism](https://en.wikipedia.org/wiki/Consequentialism) for superstitious children who can't do math." &ndash; [Geoffrey Miller](https://twitter.com/primalpoly/status/1565421629202505730) (Not originally intended religiously, but easily adapted therunto.)

+"Satire is meant to ridicule power.
+If you are laughing at people who are hurting, it's not satire, it's bullying." &ndash; attributed to [Terry Pratchett](https://en.wikipedia.org/wiki/Terry_Pratchett); apparently _falsely attributed_, though it's a good bet he'd have agreed

 ## The One Who Is Voltaire